Nepal Tibet Bhutan Tour

 Get ready in the morning for the sightseeing tour in Kathmandu city.
-In the morning, We head towards ‘Monkey Temple,’ known for the massive number of monkeys dwelling there.
-Moreover, this peaceful Buddhist Monastery lies on the hilltop and overlooks the entire valley.
+We will visit the ‘Monkey Temple,’ known for the massive number of monkeys dwelling there.
+Moreover, this peaceful Buddhist Monastery lies on the hilltop and overlooks the valley.

-Then, we will visit the Pashupatinath Temple, the holy temple of Lord Shiva.
-If we have enough time, we also see the Boudhanath Stupa.
-Back at our hotel, we enjoyed some rest.
-Then, we headed towards Kathmandu Durbar Square.
-This medieval center of the town used to be the home to the kings of Nepal.
+We continue the tour to visit the Pashupatinath Temple, the holy temple of Lord Shiva.
+If we have enough time, we also see the Boudhanath Stupa before returning to our hotel; we can enjoy some rest.
+Then, we head towards Kathmandu Durbar Square.
+This medieval town center used to be home to the kings of Nepal.

-Later in the day, we have our flight to Pokhara.
-We will drive to the domestic airport of Kathmandu and hop on the plane.
-The short 25 minutes flight further to Pokhara bestows us with parallel views of the mountains.
-As we arrive at the Lakeside, the pristine beauty of Phewa greets us.
-Later, enjoy dinner in your hotel and stroll in the streets of Lakeside at night.
+Late afternoon/early evening, we will drive to the domestic airport of Kathmandu and take a plane to Pokhara.
+This short 25-minute flight bestows us with parallel views of the snowcapped Himalayan Mountains.
+As we arrive at the Lakeside, the pristine beauty of Phewa Lake greets us.
+Later, we will enjoy dinner in your hotel and stroll the streets by the Lakeside at night.

-Meals: BreakfastNote: Tips for the day: Wear full sleeves clothes, and do note that you should remove your slippers before entering the temple.
+Tips for the day: Wear full-sleeved clothes, and note that you should remove your footwear before entering the temple.

-On the third day, we will visit the Valley of Pokhara.
-We woke up quite early for the short drive to Sarangkot.
-We will drive to Sarangkot before sunrise.
-The view of the sun’s first rays further reaching the stunning peaks of Annapurna, Dhaulagiri, and Manaslu range is a treat to our eyes.
-This is the best mountain and Lake view we can get from the entire Pokhara Valley.
+On the third day, we woke up quite early to visit the Pokhara Valley, starting with a short drive to Sarangkot before sunrise.
+The view of the sun’s first rays reaching the stunning peaks of the Annapurna, Dhaulagiri, and Manaslu ranges is a treat for our eyes.
+This is the best mountain and Lake view of the entire Pokhara Valley.
 After some hours, we will drive back to the hotel.

-In the mid-day, we begin our sightseeing trip:
+At mid-day, we will begin our sightseeing trip:

 Flight time: About 25 minutes